ardaturkoglu/ImageListView/README.md

 # **ImageListView**
 A custom View extends from RecylerView.
-ImageListView takes list of images and logs the loading times of the images.
+ImageListView takes list of images , logs and send request the loading times of the images.
 Implemented in Kotlin.
 ## ImageListView Methods (from [ImageListView](/app/src/main/java/com/example/imagelistview/view/presentation/ImageListView.kt)):

 * #### Set image list from JSON file